RangerMauve/hyper-sdk/README.md

 ### `const {Hypercore, Hyperdrive, resolveName, keyPair, deriveSecret, registerExtension, close} = await SDK(opts?)`

-Creates an instance of the Dat SDK based on the options.
+Creates an instance of the Hyper SDK based on the options.

 Options for the *native* backend: